Saving the Church Tower: A Successful Campaign

 - The tower rooms that are in regular use (the vestry and ringing chamber) would have become progressively unpleasant and difficult to use (eg there was extensive green mould on the ringing chamber walls and, in the vestry, continual falls of plaster, rotting of the wooden fitments, etc.)

 - The plaster on the nave side of the vestry wall would have continued to deteriorate with the likely eventual loss of the small wall painting there.

 - The ladder to the bell chamber didn't meet current safety standards and was dangerous.
 Had there been an accident and we hadn’t done work that the quinquennial report clearly said we should do, the insurers probably would not have paid out.

 Our Heritage Fund award required us to obtain further specialist reports, prepare a full schedule of works required, and obtain competitive tenders for the necessary works.

 This was all done, as part of the Heritage Fund "Development Phase", for which we obtained a grant from the Heritage Fund of £10,568.
-We were subsequently awarded £109,300, in June 2018 for the Delivery Phase of our project, during which the works would be carried out.
-These works are expected to be completed in autumn 2019.
+We were subsequently awarded up to £109,300, in June 2018 for the Delivery Phase of our project, during which the works would be carried out.
+These works are now complete.

 When work started, the funds raised at this point were insufficient to complete all the scheduled works, but they ensured that the most critical work could be completed.
 Fundaising necessarily had to continue.

-The total funds raised have included grants awarded by the Ian M Foulerton Charitable Trust (£15,000), the Garfield Weston Foundation (£15,000), the Sussex Historic Churches Trust (£10,000), and £5,000 each from two further trusts.
+The total funds raised include grants awarded by the Ian M Foulerton Charitable Trust (£15,000), the Garfield Weston Foundation (£15,000), the Sussex Historic Churches Trust (£10,000), and £5,000 each from two further trusts.
 The ACTnow team gratefully acknowledge these awards.
 The balance of our income has come from events (53%) and from donations (47%).
-We are extemely grateful to all who have supported the ACTnow campaign.
+We are extemely grateful to all who supported the ACTnow campaign.